Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Module details

-\textbf{The ``anchor clients'' mechanism.} Given $M$ experts, we pre-select $M$ special clients, with roughly distinct local data distributions, as \emph{anchor clients}; we call all other clients as \emph{normal clients}.
-For each anchor client\footnote{Selection process for \emph{anchor clients} is detailed on Appendix \ref{sec:app_a}}, we initially pre-assign a one-to-one relationship to an expert; we denote the index of expert assigned to the $q$-th anchor client as $\mathbb{I}_q$ as an indicator function.
-At the beginning of each round, we follow the FL process, where only a small subset of clients, say $N$, is active; i.e., $N \ll S$, where $S$ is the total number of clients.
-Based on the discussion above, the active clients $N$ are split into $N_a$ anchor and $N_c$ normal clients, such that $N = N_a + N_c$. $N_a$ clients are activated from the pile of $M$ anchor clients, and $N_c$ clients from $(S-M)$ normal clients.\footnote{Discussion about the ratio $N_a:N_c$ is provided in the experimental section.} The idea is that, since $M\ll(S-M)$, we more frequently sample the anchor clients, which --combined with special expert assignment-- shall encourage expert specialization.
-I.e., we encourage experts to be trained over the same data distributions of anchor clients to help specialization.
+\textbf{The ``anchor clients'' mechanism.} Given $M$ experts, we designate a subset of $M$ clients, with roughly distinct local data distributions, as \emph{anchor clients}. \footnote{The anchor client selection process is detailed in Appendix~A.} All remaining clients are referred to as \emph{normal clients}.
+Each anchor client is pre-assigned to a unique expert in a one-to-one relationship, and we denote the index of the expert assigned to the $q$-th anchor client as $\mathbb{I}_q$.
+At the beginning of each communication round, a subset of $N$ clients are activated and are selected to participate, where $N \ll S$ and $S$ is the total number of clients in the system.
+We divide the $N$ active clients into two groups: $N_a$ anchor clients and $N_c$ normal clients, such that $N = N_a + N_c$.
+Anchor clients $N_a$ are sampled from the set of $M$ anchor clients, and normal clients $N_c$ from the remaining $S - M$ clients.\footnote{The anchor-to-normal sampling ratio is discussed in Section~\ref{sec:results}.}

+The idea is that, since $M\ll(S-M)$, we more frequently sample the anchor clients.
+This frequent activation, coupled with fixed expert assignments, encourages each expert to specialize to the data distribution of its associated anchor client.
+In other words, experts are consistently trained on similar data distributions, fostering more stable and distinct specialization over time.

-\textbf{The training process.} To both normal and anchor clients, the server sends the current copy of parameters of the gating function, $\mathbf{W}_r$.
-The gating function then selects experts; the output $\mathbf{e}_s$ abstractly contains the set of chosen experts $\mathbf{W}_i$ for expert $s$, where $i\in \mathbf{e}_s$.
+\textbf{The training process.} For both normal and anchor clients, the server sends the current copy of parameters of the gating function, $\mathbf{W}_r$.
+The gating function selects a subset of experts; the output $\mathbf{e}_s$ abstractly contains the set of chosen experts $\mathbf{W}_i$ for client $s$, where $i\in \mathbf{e}_s$.
 The server receives $\mathbf{e}_s$ and sends the parameters $\mathbf{W}_i$, for $i\in \mathbf{e}_s$, to the corresponding client $s$; this routine reduces the communication cost --as compared to existing methods \citep{reisser2021federated}-- and encourages expert specialization.